-- While dal is cooking, mix all the ingredients of the biscuity roti except milk, ghee, sesame seeds and nuts and make a coarse dough.
+- While dal is cooking, mix all the ingredients of the biscuity roti except milk, ghee, sesame seeds and nuts.
 Add the milk slowly to make a tight dough.
 Don’t knead it too much because roti needs to be flaky like a pastry.

 - Leave it covered for 10 minutes and then mix in the nuts lightly.
 Don’t knead too much.
 Add a little milk if the dough is too hard.

 - Divide the dough in 2 parts.
-Roll the dough about quarter centimeter thick.
+Roll the dough about 1/4 cm thick.
 Cut off the sides to make a 5 inch square.
 Now cut it in 2.5 inch squares and cover the squares with sesame seeds.
 Repeat with rest of the dough, including the cut out scraps.

-- Dry roast 1 tsp each of cumin seeds, carom seeds and coriander seeds with a pinch of heeng till fragrant.
+- Dry roast 1 tsp each of cumin seeds, carom seeds and coriander seeds with a pinch of asafoetida till fragrant.
 Powder them lightly when they are cold enough.